KingFrostii/KingFrostii/README.md

    <summary><inst>Questions - Why i don't ship Spike with other canons and fanons?</inst></summary>
    <p>Shipping Spike with other canon and fanons may caused a  sex or heat shippers to appeared.
 Like shipping rarity x spike, etc, and more.</p>
    <p>I rather avoid sex or heat shippers whenever im afk or semi-afk.</p>
+   <p>I not feel uncomfortable sitting with a sex or heat shippers.</p>

  </div>
  </details>